silencedogwood/silencedogwood.github.io/_notes/hpmor.md

 "If you didn't *predict* that something would happen, if it took you completely by surprise, then what you believed about the world when you *didn't* see it coming, isn't enough to explain." - p1413

 " 'Is there some amazing rational thing you do when your mind's running in all different directions?' she managed.
 'My own approach is usually to identify the different desires, give them names, conceive of them as separate individuals, and let them argue it out inside my head.
 So far the main persistent ones are my Hufflepuff, Ravenclaw, Gryffindor, and Slytherin sides, my Inner Critic, and my simulated copies of you, Neville, Draco, Professor McGonagall, Professor Flitwick, Professor Quirrell, Dad, Mum, Richard Feynman, and Douglas Hofstadter.' " - p1491.

+"But there is another possible explanation, Mr. Potter.
+It is that people play the role of friendship.
+They do just as much as that role requires of them, and no more.
+The thought occurs to me that perhaps the difference between you and them is not that you care more than they do.
+Why would you have been born with such unusually strong emotions of friendship, that you alone among wizardkind are driven to resurrect Hermione Granger after her death?
+No, the most likely difference is not that you care more.
+It is that, being a more logical creature than they, you alone have thought that playing the role of Friend would require this of you." - Ch 95

 "Ruminating about the past can contribute to depression.
 You have *my* blanket permission to just never think about your past, ever."
 Similar to putanumonit's post on COVID. - 1892